-For further information, contact Mrs S Sohal (Head of Department), Mr A Khan (KS3 Coordinator/Computing & ICT Teacher), Mr K Webb (Computing/ICT Teacher) or Mr R Slattery (Assistant Headteacher).
+For further information, contact Mrs A Ali (Head of Department), Mr K Webb (Computing/ICT Teacher) or Mrs M Razaq (Computing/ICT Teacher).

 DESIGN AND TECHNOLOGY

 WJEC EDUQAS GCSE (9-1): DESIGN AND TECHNOLOGY

 Aims and objectives

 The WJEC Eduqas GCSE in Design and Technology offers a unique opportunity in the curriculum for learners to identify and solve real problems by designing and making products or systems.
 Through studying GCSE Design and Technology, learners will be prepared to participate confidently and successfully in an increasingly technological world; and be aware of, and learn from, wider influences on design and technology, including historical, social/cultural, environmental and economic factors.